Nagadeepa Purana Vihara: Modern History

 The temple was affected by ethnic strife and the civil war and was targeted several times.
 During the 1958 riots Tamil mobs that came from boats destroyed parts of the temple including a gold plated Buddha statue gifted from Burma which was beheaded and its arms removed and thrown to the sea and stupa which was blown up using dynamite.
 The government censored the incident at the orders of Governor-General Sir Oliver Goonetilleke who feared that the news would lead to further violence and restored the temple in secrets and the then head priest Rajakeeya Panditha Brahmanawatte Dhammakithi Tissa Mahanayaka Thera cooperated considering it an 'exercise of deception' in the interest of humanity.
 In 1986 the LTTE attacked a boat bringing food to the temple by placing bombs and blowing up the jetty.
-The explosion was set off prematurely due to a navy patrol and the enraged naval personal nearly went on a shooting spree that was averted by Dhammakithi thera who accosted them and calmed the soldiers who then returned to their barracks.
+The explosion was set off prematurely due to a navy patrol and the enraged naval personnel nearly went on a shooting spree that was averted by Dhammakithi thera who accosted them and calmed the soldiers who then returned to their barracks.
 Due to frequent threats the temple was given military protection and a bunker was built for senior monks during attacks and junior monks were given self-defence lessons by the navy.

-During the 1990 Expulsion of Muslims by the LTTE Muslims took refuge in the temple and Dhammakithi thera claimed that no Muslim will be sent away and assured protection from the navy resulting in the Muslim population in Nainativu being the only group to avoid the expulsion.
+During the 1990 Expulsion of Muslims by the LTTE Muslims took refuge in the temple and Dhammakithi Thera claimed that no Muslim will be sent away and assured protection from the navy resulting in the Muslim population in Nainativu being the only group to avoid the expulsion.
 This eventually led to the tradition where the first Iftar is served to the Muslim by the Navy within the temple.
-In 2003 Dhammakithi thera passed away.
+In 2003 Dhammakithi Thera passed away.

 Since the end of the war in 2009 the temple has rapidly grown to accommodate a massive number of pilgrims.
 By 2010 the total pilgrims visiting the Temple combined with those of the Hindu Nallur Kovil in Jaffna, and the Catholic Madhu Marian shrine in Mannar was nearly 3 million.
 In 2011 a gem-studded throne plated with gold and silver was donated by businessmen in Ratnapura to represent the throne in the legend that caused the war between Chulodara and Mahodara.